programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 mv *_trans.txt *_translation
 ```

-Add all three blocs together in a single script.
+Add all three blocs together in your Nano file.
 Remember to include the correct shebang at the top of the script.
 Once the file is saved, you need to make it an executable.
 That is, you need to change the permissions on the file so that it is treated as a script.
 Enter the command `chmod a+x FILENAME`.
 To execute the file, simply write `./FILENAME`

 # Results
 As we look at our output, you will see that machine translation and OCR require significant editing from someone with knowledge of the source and target languages, as well as the subject being discussed.

-Example one demonstrates how important the underlying image is.
-The image was both skewed and had significant noise.
-The pressence of speckles, dark streaks, and uneven or broken lettering make it difficult for the program to classify letters.
+The results for example one demonstrate how important the underlying image is.
+The image of example one is both skewed and has significant noise.
+The pressence of speckles, dark streaks, and broken lettering make it difficult for the program to classify letters.
 The skew makes it difficult for the program to recognize lines of text.
-The combination of the two sources of error produces a very poor conversion of the image into text.
+The combination of the two sources of error produces a very poor transcription.

 {% include figure.html filename="OCR_and_MachineTranslation1" caption="Our transcription of example one" %}